doguilmak/Reactions-and-Internal-Forces-on-the-Bridge/README.md

 First, we obtain K. Then, we make a zero matrix of size 34x34, then make 13 calls for the plane elements and 3 calls for the spring elements with the MATLAB function **PlaneFrameAssemble** and SpringAssemble since we have 13 plane frame elements in the structure.
 Each call to the function will assemble one element which is K.

 The number of degrees of freedom (DoF) is calculated for plane frame elements only.
-The springs have also DoF: nodes 11, 12, 13 and 14 - every node has one DoF, so total number of DoFs:$$DoFs = 10 * 3 + 4 * 1 =34$$
+The springs have also DoF: nodes 11, 12, 13 and 14 - every node has one DoF, so total number of DoFs:

+$$DoFs = 10 * 3 + 4 * 1 =34$$

 	K = zeros(34, 34);